-Do not attach pre-applications to Field 21 of the SF-424(R&R) form or letters of intent to Field 21 of the SF-424(R&R) form.
-Doing so will render your application unreadable.
+Do not attach pre-applications to Field 21 of the SF-424(R&R) form..

-2. Research and Related Other Project Information
+IV.D.2.
+Research and Related Other Project Information

 Complete questions in fields 1 through 6 of the SF-424 Research and Related Other Project Information form.